+Cruising across the wide open landscapes we approached the Salinas Grande (Great Salt Flats) of Northern Argentina.
 The following post was written by one of Say Hueque’s interns who had the opportunity to visit the Salinas Grandes (Great Salt Flats) in Salta province.

-According to Fernando, the Salinas Grandes of Argentina are approximately 8300 square km, or nearly 60km from end to end and they are an increasingly important source of income for the region- namely for salt and potassium mining though there are other minerals mined in the area too.
+According to Fernando, the Salinas Grandes of Argentina are approximately 8300 square km, or nearly 60km from end to end and they are an increasingly important source of income for the region of Northern Argentina- namely for salt and potassium mining though there are other minerals mined in the area too.

 With bright sunshine and a mild breeze, we spent the next hour or two taking photographs to our heart´s content.
-That said, one of the best things about the Salinas Grandes is that space and time seem to blend together and what appears to be miles away, is just right in front of you!
+That said, one of the best things about the Salinas Grande is that space and time seem to blend together and what appears to be miles away, is just right in front of you!

-From the Salinas Grandes we continued to the lovely mountain town of Purmamarca, Jujuy!
+From the Salinas Grandes, we continued to the lovely mountain town of Purmamarca, Jujuy!

 If you have any questions about planning your trip or traveling in the region, contact us and one of our friendly travel specialists will be happy to help you.